VACANCIES AT THE STEINER ACADEMY HEREFORD

 We are an all-through rural school with 330 pupils (3-16 yrs.).
 Our enthusiastic and talented staff are supported by committed parents.
 Our pupils achieve well academically and our ambition for them is that they become responsible and free individuals, who think clearly, observe perceptively and act constructively for the good of the world.

-We have a vacancy for a Class Teacher in the Lower School (Classes 1-6), starting in Class 1.
+We have a vacancy for a Class Teacher in the Lower School (Classes 1-6).
 Candidates must be graduates and have a Steiner Waldorf teaching qualification.
 Proven, positive experience of class teaching this age group (6-12yrs) in a Steiner school is desirable.

 We offer a salary of £23,695 to £25,756 depending on experience, plus membership of the Teachers’ Pension Scheme.

 The Steiner Academy Hereford is now in its sixth year of life and activity, and is thriving with full classes and beautiful Abuildings and surroundings.
 We seek colleagues to help us develop the living qualities of Steiner education in the heart of Herefordshire.

 Alternatively please contact Kate Robertson using email email@example.com or telephone 01981 540221 for a pack.

 For an informal discussion please contact the Lower School Lead, Julie Whitfield, on 01981 540221